Max Planck Institute for the Study of Crime, Security and Law

-The Max Planck Institute for Foreign and International Criminal Law welcomes external scholars to apply for scholarships to conduct research in criminal law, criminology, public law, legal theory, and legal philosophy on a temporary basis.
+The Max Planck Institute for the Study of Crime, Security and Law welcomes external scholars to apply for scholarships to conduct research in criminal law, criminology, public law, legal theory, and legal philosophy on a temporary basis.
 In addition, there is the possibility of individual doctoral research.

 For further information and application please visit the Institute’s website: https://csl.mpg.de/en/